 - You will need a quick internet connection to get the full resolution

-Note that whether you can get complete unadulterated 4K depends on your internet connection.
+Whether you can get complete unadulterated 4K depends on your internet connection.
 For the full 3840 pixel Ultra HD, you'll need at least a 40Mbps connection.
 That means if your connection is below that, you’ll get a downgraded version - 2560 pixel Ultra HD.

 Find out more: How to stream the World Cup in 4K with BBC iPlayer